 Students may begin college studies while still in high school.

-High school students or graduates may earn college credit in one or more courses alongside peers and undergraduates.
-UVM offers entry level courses both on campus and online year round in a variety of subject areas.
+High school students (Sophomores through the summer after graduation) may earn college credit in one or more courses alongside peers and undergraduates.
+UVM offers entry level courses online year round in a variety of subject areas.
 Course credits are transferable within UVM and other institutions.

 - Earn college credit while still in high school